Gender Stereotypes: Definition, Examples, And Research

 Through online therapy, you can find a therapist who specializes in your area of concern—no matter where you are.
 Online therapy tends to be more affordable than traditional face-to-face therapy and has been found to be just as effective as in-person sessions.

 According to the American Psychological Association, more than three-quarters of those who enter therapy receive some kind of benefit, and significant gains can often be made in short-term treatments.
-Mental health challenges can stem from complex relationships with one’s culture and society, and talk therapy offers a supportive space to work through these issues.
+Mental health challenges can stem from complex relationships with one’s culture and society, and talk therapy can offer a supportive space to work through these issues.

 Takeaway

 Gender stereotypes can profoundly affect a person’s life, influencing their lived experiences in conscious and unconscious ways.
-Ideas about traditional gender roles can inform relationships, parenthood, employment, and more, while exposure to idealized standards of masculinity and femininity can complicate one’s relationship with themselves.
+Ideas about traditional gender roles can inform relationships, parenthood, employment, and more, while exposure to idealized standards of masculinity and femininity can complicate one’s relationship with oneself.

 Those who defy conventional gender norms may face additional challenges related to their relationship with the world and may be particularly at risk for developing mental health conditions.
 No matter your gender, you may benefit from exploring the impact of gender roles and expectations on your mental health.
 Match with a licensed therapist on BetterHelp to get started.